dreamcatcher-tech/network/Inbox/2024-11-29 1106 selection model.md

 Never make an action occur in the app that doesn't have the AI along with you.

 So all the things with app are all in artifact windows.

+Maybe the selection model of the app needs to be its own statechart, since everything seems to be flinging around everywhere.